geoffreylewis/caesar_cipher/README.md

 ## Version History

+**Version 0.4**
+*5/18/2024*
+* Created a decoding function.
+* Added "if/elif" statements that will call the proper function based off user's decision.

 **Version 0.3**
 *5/17/2024*
 * Added a list containing the alphabet twice over (in order to account for large shift numbers and end letters).